-The public can access the electronic copy of the Annual Report via SGXNET as well as MLT's website and all Unitholders will receive a booklet containing the Message from the Chairman and CEO, instructions on accessing the Annual Report online with the option of receiving a printed version of the Annual Report, a notice of annual general meeting and a proxy form with instructions on the appointment of proxies.
-The notice of annual general meeting is also published via SGXNET and MLT's website as well as in the newspaper.
+The public can access the electronic copy of the Annual Report via SGXNET as well as MLT's website and under normal circumstances, all Unitholders will receive a booklet containing key highlights of MLT, instructions on accessing the Annual Report online with the option of receiving a printed version of the Annual Report, a notice of annual general meeting and a proxy form with instructions on the appointment of proxies.
+However, in view of the COVID-19 situation, the Manager will be conducting MLT's 11th annual general meeting by electronic means and therefore, alternative arrangements will be made to take into account the online nature of the annual general meeting1.
+The notice of annual general meeting for each annual general meeting is also published via SGXNET and MLT's website as well as in the newspaper.

-An annual general meeting is held once a vear to provide a platform for Unitholders to interact with the Board and Management, in particular the Chairman of the Board, the Chairman of the AC, the CEO and the CFO.
+An annual general meeting is held once a year to provide a platform for Unitholders to interact with the Board and Management, in particular the Chairman of the Board, the Chairman of the AC, the CEO and the CFO.
 The external auditors are also present to address Unitholders' queries about the audit and the financial statements of the Group.
+A record of the Directors' attendance at the annual general meeting can be found in the records of their attendance of meetings set out at page 106 of the Annual Report.